diffprog/slides/differentiable_programs.md

 ---

-## Gradient descent as a neural network
+## Example 1: Gradient descent as a neural network

 Suppose we want to minimize $L(\w, \lambdav)$ w.r.t. $\w \in \cW$, where $\w \in \cW$ are model parameters and $\lambdav \in \Lambda$ are hyper-parameters